Timmy Trumpet plays horn, Nimmo saves Mets in 2-1 win vs LAD – KION546

 Knowing it might tie the game, deGrom turned around and went into a worried crouch on the mound.
 Nimmo, however, raced back and plucked the ball right off the top of the wall to rob Turner of a home run with a sensational leaping grab.

+The outfielder received two standing ovations and a warm greeting from deGrom and other teammates as he approached the dugout after the inning.

+“Great play by Nimmo,” Turner said.
+“Not a whole lot you can do about it.”

-When the game moved to the ninth, it was time for Trumpet and Díaz to take center stage.
+When the game moved to the ninth, Trumpet and Díaz took center stage.

 The Australian-born musician was at the ballpark with trumpet in hand for the second consecutive night to accompany Díaz’s appearance with a live version of his song “Narco,” which has become wildly popular as the reliever’s entrance tune during a dominant season.